wagnerjgoncalves/angular-nodejs-example/README.md

-# Simple Blog with AngularJS App with an Express + Node.js Backend (Jade template) + CouchDB
+# Simple Blog with AngularJS + Express + Node.js + Jade template + CouchDB

-# This project use cradle
+# This project use cradle to connect to couchDB

   A high-level, caching, CouchDB client for Node.js